roy-tanmay/Movie-Database-SQL-Analysis/README.md

-# 🎬 Advanced SQL queries analysis on a movie database
+# 🎬 Advanced SQL query analysis on a movie database

 This project demonstrates advanced SQL queries on a multi-table movie database schema.
 I used advanced techniques like CTEs, Window Functions, and Joins.